Kcaden20/2016-bouncing-bubbles/README.txt

 Experiment with Floating Particles.

-Based on the Following Codepen: [http://codepen.io/jsndks/pen/ovjAC](http://codepen.io/jsndks/pen/ovjAC).
+Based on the Following [Codepen](http://codepen.io/jsndks/pen/ovjAC).